malaniekcline/malaniekcline/README.md

 Recent alumna from WVU with a focus in computer engineering, I value continual learning in personal and professional development.

-*   🧠  I'm learning React and Scrimba.
+*   🧠  I'm learning Relational Databases, React, and Vite.
 *   🤝  I'm open to collaborating on open source.

 ### Skills